China vows 'forceful' measures after US-Taiwan meeting

 More than a dozen Democratic and Republican lawmakers, including the House’s third-ranking Democrat, had joined the meeting.

-During Tsai and McCarthy's meeting they spoke of the importance of Taiwan’s self-defense, of fostering robust trade and economic ties and supporting the island government’s ability to participate in the international community, Tsai said.
+Tsai said she and McCarthy spoke of the importance of Taiwan’s self-defense, of fostering robust trade and economic ties and supporting the island government’s ability to participate in the international community.

+“Taiwan hopes to have a greater space to operate globally, and the mainland shouldn’t get flustered because of this,” Ko wrote on his Facebook page.
+“It should show the attitude of a civilized nation and stop its suppression by military force."

+Opposition lawmaker Johnny Chiang of the Nationalist party said that Tsai’s meeting with McCarthy was still within the guardrails of the “One China” policy because it showed that while Congress was relatively free to support Taiwan, the White House was more constrained, according to local media.

-Last summer, then-House Speaker Nancy Pelosi traveled to Taiwan to meet with Tsai.
-China has reacted to past trips by Taiwanese presidents through the U.S., and to past trips to Taiwan by senior U.S. officials, with shows of military force.
-After Pelosi's visit, China responded with its largest live-fire drills in decades, including firing a missile over the island.
+In August, then-House Speaker Nancy Pelosi traveled to Taiwan to meet with Tsai.
+China responded with its largest live-fire drills in decades, including firing a missile over the island.

 Taiwan and China split in 1949 after a civil war and have no official relations, although they are linked by billions of dollars in trade and investment.